arckadious/fizzbuzz/README.md

 make srv
 ````

-> If you have issues with live reloading, try poll = true instead of false in [.air.toml](.air.toml) config file, or update docker to last version.
+> If you have issues with live reloading, update docker to last version, or set poll = true instead of false in [.air.toml](.air.toml) config file.

 ### Run API Server (without air)